Minimax optimal rates for Mondrian trees and forests: Local and global properties of the Mondrian process

-The proof of Proposition~\ref{prop:number-cells}, which is given in Section~\ref{sec:proof_prop_1_and_2} below, it technically involved.
-It relies on a coupling argument: we introduce a recursive modification of the construction of the Mondrian process which keeps the expected number of leaves unchanged, and for which this quantity can be computed directly using the Mondrian-Poisson equivalence in dimension one (Fact~\ref{fac:mondrian-poisson}).
-A much simpler result is $\E [\Ncells_\lambda] \leq (e(1 + \lambda))^d$, which was previously proposed in~\cite{mourtada2017mondrian}.
+The proof of Proposition~\ref{prop:number-cells} is given in the Supplementary Material, while a sketch of proof is provided in Section~\ref{sec:proofs}.
+Although the proof is technically involved, it relies on a natural coupling argument: we introduce a recursive modification of the construction of the Mondrian process which keeps the expected number of leaves unchanged, and for which this quantity can be computed directly using the Mondrian-Poisson equivalence in dimension one (Fact~\ref{fac:mondrian-poisson}).
+A much simpler result is $\E [K_\lambda] \leq (e(1 + \lambda))^d$, which was previously obtained in~\cite{mourtada2017mondrian}.
 By contrast, Proposition~\ref{prop:number-cells} provides the \emph{exact} value of this expectation, which removes a superfluous $e^d$ factor.
-This significantly improves the dependency on $d$ of the upper bounds stated in Theorems~\ref{thm:minimax-regression} and~\ref{thm:minimaxc2} below.